 The meeting does not generally last more than one hour, but the AHPRA officer will allow for 90 minutes to ensure all parties have the opportunity to discuss the outcomes.

-The AHPRA officer will make a record of the meeting which will be provided to the Board with the report from the performance assessor and any submission made by the practitioner.
+The AHPRA officer will make a record of the meeting which will be provided to the National Board with the report from the performance assessor and any submission made by the practitioner.

 We recognise this process can be difficult and some people may find it hard to verbally express their views or feelings.
-Practitioners are welcome to provide a written submission that can also be provided to the Board with the record of the meeting and the performance assessors report.
+Practitioners are welcome to provide a written submission that can also be provided to the National Board with the record of the meeting and the performance assessors report.
 There are support services available to provide additional help.

 After a practitioner has met with a member or representative of a National Board to discuss the assessors report and has made a submission (if they choose to do so), the National Board will meet and consider the performance assessment report, the record of the meeting and any submissions received.
 The National Board can make the following decisions based on the performance assessment report:

 Under the National Law, if a National Board decides to take action against a practitioner, notice must be given to the practitioner’s employer.

 When the matter is referred for a performance assessment, the person who raised the concern will be advised that the practitioner has been referred for an assessment.
 This person will not usually be contacted again or given information about the performance assessment or the findings of the performance assessment.

 The person who raised the concern may only be contacted if the National Board needs more information from that person.

 Practitioners are encouraged to speak with the assigned AHPRA officer for further information about the performance assessment process.
 The AHPRA officer’s contact details will be included in the notice of the performance assessment.